Enrichment (Incl CCF)

 “Exciting", "interesting", "challenging" and "fun" are just a few of the words that have been used to describe the Enrichment programme at The Belvedere Academy.

-All students are given access to the programme on Firefly and through academy noticeboards, and the girls choose which of the clubs they will be attending.
-The range of clubs is immense with girls able to do knitting one evening and then cheerleading the next!
+All students are given access to the programme on Firefly and through academy noticeboards, and the students choose which of the clubs they will be attending.
+The range of clubs is immense with students able to do knitting one evening and then cheerleading the next!

-The majority of clubs are completely free to the girls and some even offer the chance to gain an additional qualification.
+The majority of clubs are completely free to the students and some even offer the chance to gain an additional qualification.

 Enrichment Programme Information